 He has since departed this life, but it’s for him — and for all who have defended Liberty at risk of their own life — that our flag flies high and proud.

-Last month, our flag greeted a gathering of Vietnam combat veterans for a reception in our home, including my friend LTC Bill Gauntt, a former POW, who recently returned to that country to make their peace.
-It was an extraordinary evening, but punctuated by a question asked by one of those decorated veterans which sparked some antipathy.
+Last month, our flag greeted a gathering of Vietnam combat veterans for a reception in our home, including my friend LTC Bill Gauntt, a former POW, who recently returned to that country to make his peace.
+It was an extraordinary evening, but punctuated by a question asked by one of those decorated veterans, which sparked considerable consternation among these distinguished veterans.

-That question: “Do some people object to your flag?”
+That question: “Does your neighbor object to your flag?”

-It was the fifth time I’d been asked a similar question in recent months, and it stemmed from a plastic yard sign across the street from our flag that asserts, “Hate Has No Home Here” — in multiple languages.
+It was the fifth time I’d been asked that question in recent months, and it stemmed from a plastic yard sign across the street from our flag that asserts, “Hate Has No Home Here” — in multiple languages.
 Some similar signs popped up in front of a few other residences occupied by “liberals,” ostensibly in response to the clash of socialist and fascist haters in Charlottesville, Virginia, last summer.

 All but a handful of those signs disappeared after a month or so.

 Of course, there’s nothing inherently wrong with the message on that yard sign, other than it reflects a deranged manifestation of passive-aggressive “virtue signaling” by the those displaying it.
-Such signs are intended to project that the views of those occupants have higher moral authority and standing than the views of others, particularly their conservative neighbors.
+Such signs are intended to project that the views of those residents have higher moral authority and standing than the views of others, particularly their conservative neighbors.
 Notably, virtue signaling yard signs, bumper stickers and the now-ubiquitous social media profile picture frames, are most often the full extent of the “sacrifice” these folks undertake to change the world.